alcash55/Little-Town/backend/README.md

 This will start the server on http://localhost:8000/.

+You can now open `http://localhost:8000/` in your browser to test that API works.
+Alternatively you can try healtz endpoint `http://localhost:8000/healthz/`.

 ## Database
 To create the database with all tables, run the following command in the `backend` directory: